-Consent is the ongoing agreement that is mutually understood to participate in sexual activity with another person of reasonably equal power.
-Consent should be freely given.
-Anyone engaged in any sexual activity should feel as though they are able to say yes or no at any point; a person can withdraw consent at any time.
-The absence of no does not equal consent.
-Consent cannot be obtained through coercion, manipulation, force or while under the influence of any drug(s), including alcohol.
+Consent is an ongoing agreement to take part in sexual activity with another person.
+It should be freely given.
+Anyone should feel as though they can say yes or no at any point.
+You can stop or withdraw consent at any time.

-Consent should happen every time; it should not be assumed.
+Consent should happen every time; you can't assume.
 Giving consent for one activity does not mean consent for others.
 For example, agreeing to kiss someone does not give that person permission to have sex with you.
-It also does not mean that having sex once gives permission for any sexual encounters in the future.
+It also does not mean that having sex once gives permission for sex in the future.

 What is Coercion, Manipulation, and Force?

 “If you really wanted to be with me, you would have sex with me.
-I could find someone who really wanted to be with me.”
+I could find someone who really wants to be with me.”